 Collateral for the futures is in stablecoins.
-The current set of accepted stablecoins is USDC, TUSD, and PAX.
+The current set of accepted stablecoins is USDC, TUSD, PAX, BUSD, or HUSD.

-To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, or PAX.
+To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, PAX, BUSD, or HUSD.
 Depositing either will credit your account with 'USD', which is automatically used as collateral for all of your futures trades.

 By default all margin is posted in 'USD' in your wallet.
-USD can be funded by depositing USDC, TUSD, or PAX.
+USD can be funded by depositing USDC, TUSD, PAX, BUSD, or HUSD.

 Any positive PnL will be paid out in USD regardless of which type of collateral you use.

-By default all positions use the same collateral pool, and all USD, BTC, and USDT in your wallet count as collateral.
+By default all positions use the same collateral pool, and all USD, BTC, USDT, ETH, and BNB in your wallet count as collateral.
 Each subaccount has one central collateral wallet and uses portfolio margining for the account.
 Each subaccount has separate margin and collateral from other subaccounts.

 If you want to use isolated margin create a subaccount for that position and move in collateral.